tigoe/BeihangWorkshop/readme.md

 ![Figure 3.
 MKR Zero on a breadoard with Vcc and GND connected to the voltage and ground bus rows.
 The bus rows are also wired to their counterparts on the opposite side](docs/img/mkrzero-breadboard_bb.png)

 *Figure 3.
 MKR Zero on a breadoard with Vcc and GND connected to the voltage and ground bus rows.
-The bus rows are also wired to their counterparts on the opposite side*
+The bus rows are also wired to their counterparts on the opposite side.*

+## Bluetooth LE

+A very brief introduction to Bluetooth LE.

+Bluetooth LE devices can be either **central** devices, or **peripherals**.
+Peripheral devices offer Bluetooth services that central devices can receive.
+For example, your fitness device is a peripheral device and the mobile phone or laptop that connects to it is a central device.

+Peripherals offer **services**, which consist of **characteristics**.
+For example, a light controller might offer a light service, with four characteristics: red, green, blue, and white channels.
+Characteristics have **values**, and central devices can connect to a peripheral and read, write, or subscribe to those changing values.

 ## Bluetooth LE Links